loitd/vue-quicktemplate/README.md

 # vue-quick-template
 Vue.JS quick template with all for quick and handy start:
-* Mobile-first designed components: Navbar, Sidebar, ...
+* Mobile-first designed components/pages: Login, Simple CRUD, Navbar, Sidebar, ...
 * Progressive Web Application (PWA) ready (see all capable of PWA compared to Natives: https://whatwebcando.today/),
 * Very detail comments about all things (Readable code)
-* Preconfigured intergration with CircleCI, Codecov (with pre-running-configures)
+* Preconfigured intergration with `CircleCI`, `Codecov` (with pre-running-configures)
 * Full of pluggins available by default With additional pluggins beside common ones (`babel`, `webpack`)
     * `vue@cli` version 3.4
     * `vuex`,
     * `vue-router`,
-    * `@babel/preset-env` (version 7) fixed some troubles from default babel preset 6 or babel preset 2015
+    * `@babel/preset-env` (version 7) fixed some troubles from default preset 6 or preset 2015
     * `bootstrap-vue` for Bootstrap 4,
     * preconfigued `fontawesome` for FontAwesome 5,
     * `octicons` replacement fro FontAwesome 5 for a lightweight product